gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 <%= react_component 'MyComponent', props, html_options %>
 {% endhighlight %}

 This works by rendering a `<div>` with a bunch of data attributes that represents the component to mount and the props to pass to it.
-Then the React UJS library listens for the appropriate turbolinks and/or `$(document).ready` equivalents, and uses ReactDOM to render our component at that time.
+Then the React UJS library listens for the appropriate turbolinks events and `$(document).ready` equivalents, and uses ReactDOM to render our component at that time.

-The upside to this, we can easily mix our normal Rails views with our React components.
-The downside, React UJS expects React, ReactDOM, and any components rendered with `react_component` to be defined globally.
+The upside to this is we can easily mix our normal Rails views with our React components.
+The downside, though, is React UJS expects React, ReactDOM, and any components rendered with `react_component` to be defined globally.

 ### So What Should We Do?

 So we know we need to use npm because there isn't a gem for a good portion of libraries we may want to use.
 But how do we make that work with Rails?
-The answer is to use sprockets in conjunction with webpack and npm.

 We don't want to ditch sprockets, or even gem bundled assets, completely.
 Rails ❤️ sprockets.
 The asset pipeline has great support for things like bootstrap, jquery, tubolinks, asset hashing--why throw all that away?
 So what we can do is use webpack to create a bundle of _some_ of our assets, and pass that bundle to our asset pipeline.

-I built a version of the [TodoMVC](http://todomvc.com/) app using Rails, React, and Redux that you can see [running here](https://gray-matter-todomvc.herokuapp.com/) and the [code here](https://github.com/gkemmey/todomvc_react_rails).
+As an example for how to do this, I built a version of the [TodoMVC](http://todomvc.com/) app using Rails, React, and Redux that you can see [running here](https://gray-matter-todomvc.herokuapp.com/) and the [code here](https://github.com/gkemmey/todomvc_react_rails).
+We'll use code samples from that application in what follows.

 #### Get Your System Ready